-You can specify a function which takes Trainer object to initialize the extension.
-It is called once at the beginning of the training loop, namely, before starting the actual loop.
+You can specify a function which takes a Trainer object as an argument to initialize the extension.
+It is called once before the training loop begins.

-Write a class inherited from Extension class
+Write a class inherited from the Extension class

 This is the way to define your own extension with the maximum degree of freedom.
 You can keep any values inside of the extension and serialize them.